-The focus area Geomaterials and Processes offers education and research training in geochemistry, petrology, mineralogy, and crystallography.
-The course curriculum and thesis projects are designed to acquire deeper understanding of analytical and experimental methods as well as properties of rocks, minerals, and their synthetic analogues.
-These approaches, together with phase equilibria and thermodynamic modeling, are used to interpret various metamorphic, magmatic or hydrothermal processes occurring on the Planet Earth as well as formation of mineral resources.
+The focus area Geomaterials and Processes offers education and research training in petrology, geochemistry, mineralogy and mineral resources.
+The course curriculum is designed to extend foundations of petrology (metamorphic and magmatic processes, mineral transformations, properties of silicate magmas) and geochemistry (planetary differentiation, processes in the Earth's interior, oceans and surface).
+These foundations are followed by advanced courses leading to the formation of mineral resources, ore deposits as well as fluidrock interaction in deep, geothermal and near-surface environments.
+The curriculum is complemented by practical modules that develop competence in laboratory analytical and experimental methods.
+Thesis projects are designed to acquire deeper understanding of geological processes through field observations, interpretation of mineral assemblages or experimental studies in laboratory.
+These approaches, together with phase equilibria and thermodynamic modeling, are used to interpret various metamorphic, magmatic or hydrothermal processes occurring on the Planet Earth as well as those leading to the formation of economic mineral resources.
 The compulsory specialization modules are highlighted in green in the following chart (Fig. 2).
 Notice that for "Seminars" and "Research Methods in Geosciences" only the specific courses from mineralogy and geochemistry qualify for this specialization.
 The specialization Geomaterials and Processes offers a sound education in analyzing, modeling, and understanding of geologic materials and processes, bridging the gap towards material sciences, and opening a wide field of career options in research and applied industries.